 You can omit the cheese.

-You can season the mixture with herbs or spices.
+You can flavor the mixture with herbs or spices.

-Cooked meatballs can be stored in the refrigerator in an airtight container for a couple of days.
+Cooked meatballs can be stored in the fridge in an airtight container for a couple of days.

 You can reheat them in the oven or air fryer.

-Since it is a ground meat preparation it must always be well cooked and not rare to avoid the risk of foodborne illness from pathogenic microorganisms.
+Since it is a ground meat preparation, it must always be well-cooked and not rare to avoid the risk of foodborne diseases from pathogenic microorganisms.

-On a steak, any contamination remains on the surface and is eliminated during cooking.
+On a steak, any contamination remains superficial and is killed during cooking.

-– this is why you can eat a rare or undercooked steak.
+– Therefore, it is possible to eat a steak rare or undercooked.

-In ground meat preparations, contamination can spread within.
+In ground meat preparations, contamination can spread internally.

 – beef;